 - You may print the document only once - you are advised to print a copy as soon as you download the document.

 - Copies of the document may be saved to more than one device and accessed by logging in with your British Library account details.
 The document is locked to your account and cannot be opened by other browsers.

 - Documents are supplied subject to the usual UK copyright restrictions.

 Please note that articles and book chapters may be supplied electronically but not whole publications.
-Some articles may not be available in electronic format and these will be supplied as a hard copy.

 Most material is available for loan except the following: